 What you need to know first

-- Is the job ad too short or too long?
+- Research the opportunities and check for things such as: Is the job ad too short or too long?
 Does it have spelling mistakes?

 - Google WHOIS database (web registering site) and type in company’s name.
 Is the contact information different?